-Make the Best Italian Ciabatta
+Make the Best Italian Ciabatta Bread

 Our Daily Bread from the Eighties

-Bread might be one of the oldest foods created by humans, but people will always invent new varieties, especially if they are French or Italians.
+Bread might be one of the oldest foods created by humans, but people will always invent new varieties, especially French or Italians.
 It is the case of ciabatta, our daily loaf from the eighties, which at nearly fifty is one of the youngest assortments of bread that found worldwide fame in just a few years from being invented.

 How has the delicious slipper-shaped bread with a smooth, crisp crust and porous, slightly humid interior come to be?
-Is seems we owe it to the Italian rally pilot turned miller, Arnaldo Cavallari.
+It seems we owe it to the Italian rally pilot turned miller, Arnaldo Cavallari.
 The man experimented with flours until he obtained a 70% wet dough he shaped like a slipper before baking it (hence the name; la ciabatta in Italian translates as slipper).

 The story happened in 1982 in the quaint and colourful city of Adria, not far from Venice, on the Adriatic coast.
 A year later, Cavallary patented the name.
 In 1985, ciabatta became famous in Britain, and by 1987 it was already mass-produced in the USA.